ahmedhussein89/CarND-Traffic-Sign-Classifier-Project/README.md

 | 4 | 0.75 | 88.2 | 0.36 |
 | 4 | 0.75 & NoAgument | 92.9| 0.354 |

+### My thoughts

+I think I used easy test cases.
+The model will give better results if it used after the localization model.

 ---

 ## Conclusion